jdeitmerg/nanda-devi/instruction_set.md

 As it would be crazy to handle register to register transfers *through* the ALU, we shall allocate another instruction just for that.
-2 * 5 bits for source and destination = 10 bits.
+3 * 5 bits for source, value and destination = 15 bits.

-We'll waste that one bit difference and allocate **12 bits** for all memory + copy instructions
+We'll waste that 4 bit difference and allocate **17 bits** for all memory + copy instructions

 ## (Conditional) jumps